Navigating New Changes in Real Estate Commissions: What You Need to Know

 For those navigating this new terrain, consulting with knowledgeable real estate attorneys or trusted professionals can provide additional guidance and support, ensuring that everyone’s interests are protected in this dynamic market.

 If you are looking for assistance navigating the world of real estate commissions, consider consulting a legal professional to help protect your interests.
-If you’re in need of assistance, please contact Krista M. Kochoksy, Partner and Chair of the Real Estate Practice Group at The Lynch Law Group by emailing her at kkochosky@lynchlaw-group.com.
+If you’re in need of assistance, please contact Krista M. Kochoksy, Partner and Chair of the Real Estate and Litigation Practice Groups at The Lynch Law Group by emailing her at kkochosky@lynchlaw-group.com.

 This entry was posted in Real Estate, Regulatory and tagged , , , .
 Bookmark the permalink.